OCA/stock-logistics-warehouse/stock_picking_type_routing_operation/readme/DESCRIPTION.rst

 The extra operation will have the selected picking type, and the new move will have the source destination of the picking type.

+When putting away:

+A put-away rule targets the High-Bay location.
+An operation Input-Highbay is created.
+You expect Input-Handover-Highbay.

+You can configure a routing operation for the put-away on the High-Bay Location.
+The picking type of the new Handover move will the routing operation selected, and its destination will be the destination of the picking type.